Stehvin/housing_costs/README.md

 ### Loan Term (Length of Loan)
 Variable name: LoanLength
-The length of time until the loan is paid off, in months.
+The length of time until the loan is paid off, in years.

 ### Years Living in House
 Variable name: CurrentTimeYears